LunarVim/LunarVim/docs/02-after-install.md

 **NOTE:** `<TAB>` indicates that you should press the `<TAB>` key and cycle through your options

-To install syntax highlighting and tressitter support for your language:
+To install syntax highlighting and treesitter support for your language:

 ```vim
 :TSInstall <TAB>